Standard Chartered

-Standard Chartered plc is a British multinational bank with operations in consumer, corporate and institutional banking, and treasury services.
+Standard Chartered PLC is a British multinational bank with operations in wealth management, corporate and investment banking, and treasury services.
 Despite being headquartered in the United Kingdom, it does not conduct retail banking in the UK, and around 90% of its profits come from Asia, Africa, and the Middle East.

 Standard Chartered has a primary listing on the London Stock Exchange and is a constituent of the FTSE 100 Index.
 It has secondary listings on the Hong Kong Stock Exchange, the National Stock Exchange of India, and OTC Markets Group Pink.
-Its largest shareholder is the Government of Singapore-owned Temasek Holdings.
+Its largest shareholder is the Government of Singapore–owned Temasek Holdings.
 The Financial Stability Board considers it a systemically important bank.

-José Viñals is the Group Chairman of Standard Chartered.
-Bill Winters is the current Group Chief Executive.
+Maria Ramos is the group chair of Standard Chartered.
+Bill Winters is the current group chief executive.
+Diego De Giorgi is the current group chief financial officer.

 Name

 The name Standard Chartered comes from the names of the two banks that merged in 1969 to create it: The Chartered Bank of India, Australia and China, and Standard Bank of British South Africa.